-UK police charge man with attempted murder over train stabbing
+UK police charge man with attempted murder after train stabbings

 The attack on the London-bound service on Saturday injured 11 passengers, including two critically.
 The suspect was arrested when the train made an emergency stop in the town of Huntingdon in eastern England.

-British Transport Police said on Monday that Anthony Williams, from Peterborough, was charged with 10 counts of attempted murder, one count of actual bodily harm and one count of possession of a bladed article in connection with the Huntingdon incident.
+British Transport Police said on Monday that Anthony Williams, from Peterborough was charged with 10 counts of attempted murder, one count of actual bodily harm and one count of possession of a bladed article in connection with the train attack.

-The 32-year-old was also charged with another count of attempted murder and possession of a bladed article in connection with a separate incident at Pontoon Dock transit station on Saturday, police said, adding investigators are “looking at other possible linked offenses”.
+The 32-year-old was also charged with another count of attempted murder and possession of a bladed article in connection with a separate incident at Pontoon Dock transit station on Saturday, police said, adding investigators are “looking at other possible linked offences”.

-Police said the stabbings were not being treated as an act of terror.
+Police said the stabbings were not being treated as an act of “terrorism”.

 Scenes of panic

-Williams is due to appear at Peterborough Magistrates’ Court later on Monday.
+Williams is due to appear at Peterborough Magistrates’ Court on Monday.

-Transport Minister Heidi Alexander said on Monday the suspect was not known to authorities.
+Transport Minister Heidi Alexander said on Monday that the suspect was not known to authorities.

-“I can tell you he was not known to counterterrorism police, he was not known to security services,” Alexander told Times Radio, adding that she could not comment on whether the man had been known to mental health services.
+“I can tell you he was not known to counterterrorism police.
+He was not known to security services,” Alexander told Times Radio, adding that she could not comment on whether the man had been known to mental health services.

 Police were alerted to an emergency on board the train between Doncaster, a town in northeast England, and London’s King’s Cross Station – a typically busy route – at about 7:40pm (19:40 GMT) on Saturday.